Henderson: Common Core an Important Part of Driving Equitable Change

 The conference discussed how schools, districts, and communities across the nation are charting new paths to student- and learning-focused accountability, and how new approaches are making a difference in improving education.
 It was hosted by the Stanford Center for Opportunity Policy in Education and sponsored by the William and Flora Hewlett Foundation, the Ford Foundation, and the Sandler Family Foundation.

-Watch Henderson’s interview below and click here to see his keynote address at the conference.
+Watch Henderson’s interview and keynote address at the conference below.